MolSSI/mmelemental/docs/src/models.rst

             }
         )

-This model can be used as an input to `ForceField` for an added descrition of bonded potentials.
+This model can be used as an input to `ForceField` for an extended description of chemical bonds.

 .. code-block:: python